Scripe Review (2026): Strong Strategy, a Reliability Catch

 Solo

-1 account, 1 user; strategy, scheduling, analytics, weekly masterclasses
+1 account, 1 user; strategy, scheduling, analytics, masterclasses

 Business

-Scripe's Trustpilot sits at 2.6/5 across 6 reviews (unclaimed, uninvited profile, five of them within the last year, as provided and dated June 2026).
+Scripe's Trustpilot sits at 2.6/5 across 6 reviews, on an unclaimed, uninvited profile.
 It is a small sample, so weight it as anecdote, but the themes are consistent and two of them matter.

-Reliability, which is existential here.
-A German-language review (paraphrased, as our policy is never to translate-quote) reports the problem that should stop a team buyer cold: scheduled posts repeatedly failing to publish, with something breaking nearly every week over a period of months.
+Reliability is the one that should give a team buyer pause, because it is existential for a publishing tool.
+A German-language review (paraphrased, as our policy is never to translate-quote) reports scheduled posts repeatedly failing to publish, with something breaking nearly every week over a period of months.

 Everything you need to grow on LinkedIn.
 In one place.